-On November 8, 2012, the Board of Directors adopted a program to repurchase up to \$20.0 million of the Company's common stock on the open market over the next two years.
-As of December 31, 2013, 36,100 shares had been repurchased at the average price of \$13.23 per share under this program, at a total purchase price of \$0.5 million, and \$19.5 million remained for future repurchases.
+In anticipation of expiration of the repurchase program on November 8, 2014, on October 21, 2014, the Board of Directors adopted a new program, effectively immediately, to repurchase up to \$25.0 million of the Company's common stock both on the open market and in privately negotiated transactions over the next two years.
+As of December 31, 2014, 230,311 shares had been repurchased at the average price of \$17.56 per share under the old program, at a total purchase price of \$4.0 million.
+No shares have been repurchased under the new program, and \$25.0 million remained for future repurchases as of December 31, 2014.

-There were no purchases made by or on behalf of the Company or any "affiliated purchaser" (as the term is defined in Rule 10b-18(a)(3) under the Exchange Act) of our common stock during the fourth quarter ended December 31, 2013.
+There were no purchases made by or on behalf of the Company or any "affiliated purchaser" (as the term is defined in Rule 10b-18(a)(3) under the Exchange Act) of our common stock during the fourth quarter ended December 31, 2014.